Date admitted: July 14, 2018

 Stranding location: Trident Basin in Port Canaveral

 Admission notes: Gator was found emaciated and lethargic by researchers from UCF.
-His right flipper was swollen and there were barnacles growing on his carapace and plastron.
+Their right flipper was swollen and there were barnacles growing on the turtle’s carapace and plastron.

 September 15, 2018: Gator is a fantastic eater.
 This turtle was moved to a larger tank on September 10 and is loving the additional space.
 We are seeing improvement of the osteomyelitis bone infection.
 Gator will have a blood recheck this week.